The Idiot on Fire

 Let Brad Casey’s poetry debut put 27,000 rays of light into your body and then take you through 'the sads.'
 From Leonard Cohen to Louis Riel; Instagram to the Tarot; Anne Carson to Carl Sagan; and everything in between (ghosts, shamans, mermaids and dogs), The Idiot on Fire is an exploration of love—in its many incarnations.
 In a world of violence, distraction and inevitable disappointment, the result is a text that blurs the line between subject and narrator, between love and home.

-Brad Casey is a Toronto-based writer and photographer.
+Brad Casey is a Montreal-based writer and photographer.
+His debut book of poetry, The Idiot on Fire, was published by Metatron Press in 2016.
 He is a former staff writer for VICE, and has had numerous articles published internationally and in dozens of languages.
 In 2014 he founded and was Editor in Chief of the limited-run literary journal The 4 Poets.
 His writing has appeared in Hobart, Peach Mag, The Puritan, BAD NUDES, GlitterMOB, and more.
 He has organized reading events and performed his work in Toronto, Montreal, New York, Los Angeles, Berlin, and Gothenburg.
-The Handsome Man (Book*Hug, 2020) is his first work of fiction.
-The Idiot on Fire was his first published book of poetry.
+The Handsome Man (Book*hug), his first novel, was published in 2020.

 “Uncommon IRL intimacy is the blood that pumps through the heart of Brad Casey’s teasingly minimalist poems in The Idiot on Fire.
 In a continuous stream of historical tragedies, private urges, and sudden snacks, Casey — like a new Sappho — asks us to consider again how so much suffering and bliss can co-exist even, and especially, inside days where nothing else happens, except a conscious experience of being apart from another.
 It’s a long joke that sets our common hearts aflame.
 Consistently sensual even when it’s wry, this book is also a love poem to love poems and an ode to adored subjects."